zero-zero-seve/OS-Course-Lab/README.md

 # Lab1-Bomb

-This is the repository of the bomb lab in SJTU CS3601, 2022/2023 Fall.
+This is the repository of the bomb lab in SJTU CS3601.

 An online tutorial: [https://www.bilibili.com/video/BV1q94y1a7BF/?vd_source=63231f40c83c4d292b2a881fda478960]